Staff Engagement: What & Why Is It Important

 Volunteering can inspire employees and give them a new sense of accountability.
 It can also help them to meet new people and broaden their network of friends.
 Volunteering can be done in many ways, such as arranging for activities that can be done at the office or participating in charity events.

-Employers can also encourage their employees to donate money or get involved in payroll giving schemes.
+Employers can also encourage employees to donate money or participate in payroll-giving schemes.
 Volunteering can benefit both the community and the volunteers themselves.
-It can help volunteers to build upon skills they already have and use them to benefit the greater community.
+It can help volunteers build upon existing skills and use them to benefit the greater community.

 Volunteering can also provide many benefits to both mental and physical health.
-By giving back to the community, volunteers can show their children firsthand how volunteering makes a difference and how good it feels to help other people and animals and enact change.
+Volunteers can show their children firsthand how volunteering makes a difference and how good it feels to help others and animals and enact change by giving back to the community.

 What Are The Things That Compromise Staff Engagement?